jaffarkeikei/MazeGame/README.md

 [Depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search)is an algorithm for traversing or searching tree or graph data structures.
 The algorithm starts at the root node (selecting some arbitrary node as the root node in the case of a graph) and explores as far as possible along each branch before backtracking.

 ## How to Play
-Once the game loads, identify the shortest route possible, and use keyboard directions to move the player to reach the target's location before the computer does, otherwise you lose the game.
+Once the game loads, identify the shortest route possible, and use keyboard direction keys (up, down, left, right) to move the player to reach the target's location before the computer does, otherwise you lose the game.
 The winner gains 1 point upon winnig the game and loses 1 point when they lose the game.

 ## Demo
 Below is a sample of the game